Applied Sport Science Technology

 Applied Sport Science Technology Information

-HPSSC is developing this component of the Student Experiential Learning Initiative to place students with U-M Athletics teams in order to learn and execute best practices for the following:
+HPSSC is developing this component of the Athlete Innovation Initiative to place students with U-M Athletics teams to learn and execute best practices for the following:

 • data collection,